aihimel/wc-call-for-price/readme.txt

 === WC Call For Price ===
 Contributors: aihimel, iamasadpolash
-Tags: call for price, woocommerce, plugin, customizable, image upload, admin page, feature rich Requires at least: 4.2.2
+Tags: call for price, woocommerce,
+Requires at least: 4.2.2
 Tested up to: 6.2.2
 Requires PHP: 7.2